Eyas/Resume/resume/cv.md

 ### Software Developer
 July 2014 – Present
-* Built high-performance loosely-coupled distributed systems with uses in trading.
-* Created time-series analysis component to monitor health of financial systems; processing throughputs up to 100K incoming events/sec
+Building high-performance loosely-coupled distributed systems on a 7 engineer team.
+Developing server-side components connecting sell-side banks to their clients.
+* Leading initiative of 4 developers to cosolidate venue connector codebases across asset classes.
+ Implementing required changes for unified quoting libraries.
+* Designed and built a randomized test client for venue connectors over the FIX protocol.
+Load tests and performs state explorations of server-side components.
+These explorations can either follow a naive uniform distribution, or modeled by an NFA with user-defined state graphs and probabilities.
+* Designed and implemented a time-series analysis component monitoring system and business health.
+ Computes configurable sliding-window measurements on arbitrary data.
+A single instance handles up to 100K incoming events/sec.

 ## Microsoft Corporation
 Redmond, WA